egeny/fabuloos-website/documentation/api/on.md

 ```

 {% alert info %}
-You can register some for some events directly from the config.
+You can register for some events directly from the config.
 {% endalert %}

 ```js